Engin-Boot/pong-stage-kelkardish/Stage0/keepScore.md

   Given the game session is running

-  When boundryCollision module detects collision on left or right side wall.
+  When boundaryCollision module detects collision on left or right side wall.

   Then increase score of Player2 or Player1 by 1 point respectively.